 Generally speaking, an “ideal customer”, is someone who:

 - has their needs fulfilled by your product and also fulfills your business needs and goals

 - clearly understands the value of your product

 - is nice to deal with, the cooperation goes smoothly and they give you referrals

-Here’s what you need to do to identify the ideal customers:
+What you need to do to identify the ideal customer:

 1. Know your product

 - what is the main value you offer to your customers

 - who would most benefit from your product